ofir-zeitoun/oz-branch-free/README.md

 ### createMessageHandler

-`createMessageHandler` creates a handler so any subscriber can decide if it can and should handle the message arriving and return the correct value.
+`createMessageHandler` creates a handler so any subscriber can decide if it can and should handle the message arriving and return the a value accordingly.

 ```typescript
 import { createMessageHandler } from "oz-branch-free";